LLMissions/EcoPrintAI/README.md

 ## 💬 Want to Collaborate?

 This project is solo-built by [Adrian Young](https://github.com/LLMissions).
 If you’re a dev, climate advocate, or just someone with good vibes and clean code, feel free to fork, PR, or reach out.

+---
+© 2025 LL Missions.
+All rights reserved.